 Strict Account

-Each teacher and administrator shall hold pupils to a strict account for their conduct on school premises, on the way to and from school, and on school-sponsored trips and activities, except that a nonfaculty coach or nonfaculty assistant may accompany students on athletic trips as provided in statute.Students shall not be excused to leave the school grounds for lunch.
+Each teacher and administrator shall hold pupils to a strict account for their conduct on school premises, on the way to and from school, and on school-sponsored trips and activities.1

+A certified or classified staff member must accompany students on all school-sponsored or school-endorsed trips.
+Persons designated to accompany students shall be at least twenty-one (21) years old.
+The Superintendent/designee may present for Board approval a list of job classifications of staff members who may be authorized to accompany students on school-sponsored or school-endorsed trips.2

+A nonfaculty coach or a nonfaculty assistant may accompany students on athletic trips as provided in statute.1

+Students shall not be excused to leave the school grounds for lunch.

 Access to School Property During the School Day